playsms/playsms/documents/INSTALL.md

    vi /etc/playsmsd.conf
    ```

-   Note:

-   * Make sure that PLAYSMS_PATH is pointing to a correct playSMS
-    installation path (in this example to /var/www/playsms), and also make
+   Make sure that PLAYSMS_PATH is pointing to a correct playSMS installation path (in this example to /var/www/playsms),
-    sure that PLAYSMS_BIN is pointing to a correct playSMS daemon scripts
-    path (in this example to /usr/local/bin)
+   and also make sure that PLAYSMS_BIN is pointing to a correct playSMS daemon scripts path (in this example to
+   /usr/local/bin)

 8. There are two choices to get playSMS daemon starts automatically on
    boot.